Test details¶

 ¶

-You can click on a specific equipment to see more details:
+Click on the equipment name to see more details

 Tip

-It’s possible to directly go to the equipment by clicking on clicking on the show details button for more details.
+It’s possible to directly go to the equipment details window by clicking on the button next to the equipment name.

 Quality Documents¶